GIFT: Games as Informal Training for Generalizable LLMs: Experiment

 \subsubsection{Environments and Tasks}

-We adopt \textit{Math} as the formal learning environment and a set of game-based environments as informal learning tasks, including \textit{Matrix Games}, \textit{TicTacToe}, and \textit{Who’s the Spy}.
-For \textit{Math} training, we use MathLv3-5 problems from the SimpleRL-Zoo-Data, following the setup in \cite{zeng2025simplerl}.
+We adopt \textit{Math} as the formal learning environment and a set of game-based environments as informal learning tasks, including \textit{Matrix Games}, \textit{TicTacToe}, and \textit{Who's the Spy}.
+For \textit{Math} training, we use MathLv3-5 problems from the SimpleRL-Zoo-Data \cite{zeng2025simplerl}.
 For game-based training, we refer to Appendix~\ref{app:game_rule} for detailed environment descriptions and prompting strategies.